Clover Sonoma Clover Creamel Coffee and Tea Creamer Sweetened: Corn Syrup Solids and other ingredients to

-Clover Creamel Coffee and Tea Creamer Sweetened scores very low because corn syrup solids are the main sweetener and the formula depends on added.
+Clover Creamel Coffee and Tea Creamer Sweetened is a sugary, highly processed creamer with corn syrup solids and additives.

 Blume score